Stambourne Newsletter

 25th December Christmas Day Service at 9:30am.
 We enjoy celebrating the birthday of Jesus the Christ who made Christmas possible!
 A short celebration service.

-th December Christmas Lunch.
+25th December Christmas Lunch.
 There will be activities and things to do leading up to lunch which is being provided for 20 people this year.
 If you would have liked to be part of it, please get your name down for next year!!!

-film evening.
+In January we will be holding another film evening.
 We hope you can join us for a meal and something stimulating to watch.
 The last film we saw was Captive, which provided us with much to think about!

 WORSHIP & ACTIVITIES